Sir-Thom/picture-api/README.md

 # Note
-docker image only work on arm64 aka raspeberrypi
+docker image only work on arm64 and x86